barryclark/jekyll-now/_posts/2022-01-21-safe-releases.md

 Many modern apps follow this 4-step deploy cycle (of course, your setup may vary).

 Steps one and two are safe for most apps.
-You click a deploy button or execute a CLI command, perhaps from your CI tool, which kicks off the build process for your new release.
+You click on a deploy button or execute a CLI command, perhaps from your CI tool, which kicks off the build process for your new release.
 This happens on a release server, so nothing should be changing on your production servers yet.

 A build process can vary widely, but with Ruby we don't have much to worry about besides running `bundler` and fetching dependencies.
 For our frontend, we run `rails assets:precompile` which ends up preparing our Javascript assets with webpacker.